Taitranz/blog/posts/markdown/valgo-a-frontier-agentic-trading-system-for-eurusd.md

 Valgo operates on a continuous stream of market information, transforming raw inputs like price ticks and news events into structured, actionable insights.
 The data pipeline runs as a sequence of stages:

 1. **Data Ingestion**: Valgo connects to external data sources through its adapter layer.
 For price data, it streams live candlestick data from OANDA’s API, focusing on the EUR/USD pair.
-The system aggregates tick-by-tick prices into OHLC candles at configurable timeframes (e.g. 1-minute, 5-minute, 1-hour bars) using the data feed adapter logic.
-This aggregation is efficient and runs in real time, ensuring that the core analysis always has up-to-date candlestick data.
-In addition to price feeds, Valgo ingests news and economic event data through a similar adapter mechanism (e.g. a news API or economic calendar feed).
+The system aggregates tick-by-tick prices into OHLC candles at configurable timeframes (e.g. 1-minute, 5-minute, 1-hour bars).
+Aggregation runs in real time so analysis always sees up-to-date candles.
+In addition to price feeds, Valgo ingests news and economic event data through a similar adapter mechanism.
 News events are time-stamped and categorised (e.g. macroeconomic report, central bank announcement) so that they are correlated with market moves.
 2. **Data Storage and Access**: All incoming raw data is stored in an on-disk database (SQLite in WAL mode) for reliability and historical reference.
 The design uses repository abstractions so that the core logic queries a `MarketDataRepository` interface; the repository intelligently fetches from the in-memory cache or database as needed.
 This allows Valgo to seamlessly access historical data for analysis or training without changing its core code.
 Additionally, Valgo includes utilities to download and persist larger historical datasets (e.g. multi-year price history) in efficient formats like Parquet for offline analysis.
 Maintaining a local cache of historical EUR/USD data not only speeds up analysis (no repeated network calls) but also provides a rich dataset for the LLM agent’s training and backtesting.
 3. **Real-Time Data Stream Processing**: As new candles form or news arrives, Valgo’s event-driven core broadcasts events to notify interested components.
 For instance, when a new 5-minute candle closes, a `MarketDataUpdated` event (or similar) is published.
 The analysis services subscribe to these events to update technical indicators or detect emerging patterns.
 Similarly, a significant news event triggers a custom event (e.g. `NewsEventReceived`) which the agent takes into account.
 The use of events and asynchronous processing means that even under high-frequency updates, the system remains responsive: GUI updates and agent decisions happen in parallel without blocking each other.
 4. **Analytics and Insight Generation**: This is where raw data turns into actionable insight.
 Valgo’s core includes an Analysis Services module dedicated to technical analysis computations.
 These services take in fresh market data and produce higher-level information: